 Do Super-Fast Polling Rates Make a Difference?

 On paper, having a mouse that polls at 8000Hz makes it have almost non-existent latency.
 But so does a mouse with a 1000 or 2000Hz polling rate.
-Once you cross the 500Hz threshold in polling rate, the difference becomes infinitesimal.
+Once you cross the 500Hz threshold in polling rate, the difference becomes really hard to notice.
 Even a professional eSports player will have a hard time feeling the difference between a mouse that polls at 1000Hz and a Razer Viper 8K.

 What’s more, the added strain on the CPU by a mouse with a polling rate of 8000Hz would be quite sizable.
 This is especially true for low to mid-range CPUs.